sasprosko590/SASCleaner/README.md

 ## Usage 🚀

 - Type 'npm i' in the terminal and install the modules
-- You can also run it easily with `start_cleanup.bat` but restart the PC after you have done all that.
+- You can also run it easily with `start_clean.bat` but restart the PC after you have done all that.